 Matt graduated in 2018 with a Masters of Business Administration from Washington University in St. Louis.

 Prior roles also include working with G2 Capital Advisors, a boutique investment advisory firm, and subsequently with College Hill Capital Partners, a Boston based Private Equity firm, where he evaluated several investments in the Restaurant & Food Industries.
 Suhas also worked with the Private Equity Investment Committee of the Babson College Endowment where he helped manage the portfolio of private investments and evaluated investments in Fund Managers.

 Suhas has an MBA from Babson College with a focus on Finance and Entrepreneurship, and a Bachelor’s Degree in Electronics Engineering from Visvesvaraya Technological University.

 Rose is an Executive Assistant at Lewis and Clark AgriFood.
 With over 20 years of experience supporting C-Level executives, she brings both organization and efficiency to the team.
 Rose has an extensive background in complex calendar management, travel coordination, research and event planning.
 Prior to joining the team, she worked for Lone Peak Group.

-John is an Associate at Lewis and Clark AgriFood, where he is responsible for research, evaluation, due diligence and execution of investments in the AgriFood sector.
+John is a Senior Associate at Lewis and Clark AgriFood, where he is responsible for research, evaluation, due diligence and execution of investments in the AgriFood sector.